Bradford White

 - Step 5 – Replace faulty gas valve or control: If the igniter is good but gas does not flow, the gas valve or control board may need replacement.

-Note: Hot surface igniters are fragile; handle only by the ceramic base.
+Note: Hot surface igniters are fragile; handle them only by the ceramic base.

 Advertisements